 Elias concluded, “I was given a gift of not dying that day, and to see into the future and to come back, and to live differently.”
 Chances are you won’t find yourself plummeting toward earth on a doomed airliner.
-We sincerely hope that you don’t, but there are times when what’s really important becomes crystal clear.
+We sincerely hope that you don’t.
+However, there are times when what’s really important becomes crystal clear.
 Our whole world doesn’t have to come crashing down to gain a little insight into the important things in life.
 Do you want to know how to tell what’s most important to you?
 Here are 5 other ways of finding out.Our whole world doesn’t have to come crashing down to gain a little insight into the important things in life.
 Click To Tweet

-1. What keeps you up at night?:ambien online pharmacy
+1. What keeps you up at night?

 I know we don’t all worry ourselves out of sleep.
 But, once in a while, something works its way to the front of our minds and won’t go away.
-Typically, it’s going to be something related to the security, wellbeing, and happiness of our family.
+Typically, it’s going to be something related to the security, well-being, and happiness of our family.
 Pay attention.
 Chances are your car, your golf game, or Monday Night Football isn’t on your mind at 2:00 AM.
 So why do we give those things (and others) so much attention when our family needs us more?

 Imagine a television special is featuring your life.
 Imagine that you’re asked to help outline the content of the show.
 What would you want to see highlighted?
 Your work?
 Your possessions?
 Your character?
 The way you love your family?
 Your children?
 Your choice of recreational activities?
 Your commitment to the community?
 What things would you insist the documentary addressed?